ninabarzh/broomstick/content/posts/Fifty-shades-of-legal-grey.md

 Except we weren’t.

 Within hours, the internet was plastered with “agree or go away” banners.
 Facebook and Google were slapped with lawsuits for “coerced consent”.
-And thus, a new grey area was born—cleverly branded as user empowerment, but actually just a formalisation of the surveillance economy.
+And thus, a new grey area was born—cleverly branded as some sort of user autonomy, but actually just a formalisation of the surveillance economy.

 See, before GDPR, the data industry operated in the dark—illegal, yes, but at least honest about it.
 Post-GDPR, they’re doing the same thing under a patina of legitimacy.
 Now you can “opt out”—but only after clicking 17 tiny buttons buried in cookie menus designed to look like tax forms.